-A notice to students and parents: This information is intended for distribution to public school districts and may contain details that do not apply to your local district’s program.
-If you are interested in enrolling in courses with Montana Digital Academy, your first contact should be to the counseling department or administration of your local school to discuss what is available locally.
+Notice to students and parents: This information is intended for distribution to public school districts and may contain details that do not apply to your local district’s program.
+If you are interested in enrolling in credit recovery courses with Montana Digital Academy, your first contact should be to the counseling department or administration of your local school to discuss what is available locally.
 Credit recovery courses are not available to students independent of a school-based credit recovery program.

 (Looking for original credit information?
 Click here.)

-- SUMMER SURVEY REQUIRED: Before June 1st, PLEASE be sure to fill out our program survey if you are delivering credit recovery program options in your local school this summer.
+- SUMMER SURVEY REQUIRED FOR EITHER SUMMER PROGRAM: Before May 29th, PLEASE be sure to fill out our program survey if you are delivering credit recovery program options in your local school this summer.
 This will assist us in planning and also allow MTDA to direct summer inquiries from our teaching and support staff to the appropriate person during the summer.
 That survey is here:

 - Summer does not lessen the requirement for local school support.
 All assessments MUST be locally proctored to qualify for the delivery of credit, no exceptions.
 If a student can’t not be present on your campus, they do not qualify for credit recovery services.

-- Enrollment ends: July 9th (open enrollment ends July 9th, after that day, contact support to discuss new enrollments)
+- Enrollment ends in both formats: July 10th (open enrollment ends July 10th, after that day, contact support to discuss new enrollments)

 - All students new to the MTDA credit recovery program must complete the mandatory Orientation program.
 The program is called “Credit Recovery Orientation” in GeniusSIS and must receive a “pass” to be able to enroll in content specific programs.
 The orientation is open now.
 Once a student takes and completes the orientation, they do not need to complete it again.

-- The orientation program is approximately 2-3 hours of engagement time, dependent on student skill, reading level and motivation.
-Students that do not complete orientation in a reasonable amount of time should be considered high need enrollments and provided additional direct support locally.
+- The orientation program is approximately 2-3 hours of engagement time, dependent on student skill, reading level, and motivation.
+Students that do not complete the orientation in a reasonable amount of time should be considered high need enrollments and provided additional direct support locally.